-In Texas, you can be arrested and charged with criminal trespass, if it’s alleged that you entered or remained on someone else’s land without the owner’s consent, and you had notice that you shouldn’t enter it, or were asked to leave and refused to do so.
+In Texas, you can be arrested and charged with criminal trespass, if it’s alleged that you entered or remained on someone else’s land without the owner’s consent, and you had noticed that you shouldn’t enter it, or were asked to leave and refused to do so.
 In this context, notice can be oral or written.
 Also, for purposes of criminal trespass, notice is presumed if the property is enclosed by a fence, or if vertical purple paint marks (at least eight inches long and an inch wide) are conspicuously present, in accordance with state law (referenced below).
-If it’s alleged the criminal trespass occured at a habitation, shelter center, Superfund site, or critical infrastructure facility, you can be charged with a Class A misdemeanor, which is punishable by up to one year in the county jail, and up to a $4,000 fine.
+If it’s alleged the criminal trespass occurred at a habitation, shelter center, Superfund site, or critical infrastructure facility, you can be charged with a Class A misdemeanor, which is punishable by up to one year in the county jail, and up to a $4,000 fine.

 Texas Penal Code Section 30.05 Criminal Trespass

 (b) For purposes of this section: (1) “Entry” means the intrusion of the entire body.
-(2) “Notice” means: (A) oral or written communication by the owner or someone with apparent authority to act for the owner; (B) fencing or other enclosure obviously designed to exclude intruders or to contain livestock; (C) a sign or signs posted on the property or at the entrance to the building, reasonably likely to come to the attention of intruders, indicating that entry is forbidden; (D) the placement of identifying purple paint marks on trees or posts on the property, provided that the marks are: (i) vertical lines of not less than eight inches in length and not less than one inch in width; (ii) placed so that the bottom of the mark is not less than three feet from the ground or more than five feet from the ground; and (iii) placed at locations that are readily visible to any person approaching the property and no more than:
+(2) “Notice” means: (A) oral or written communication by the owner or someone with apparent authority to act for the owner; (B) fencing or other enclosure obviously designed to exclude intruders or to contain livestock; (C) a sign or signs posted on the property or at the entrance to the building, reasonably likely to come to the attention of intruders, indicating that entry is forbidden; (D) the placement of identifying purple paint marks on trees or posts on the property, provided that the marks are: (i) vertical lines of not less than eight inches in length and not less than one inch in width; (ii) placed so that the bottom of the mark is not less than three feet from the ground or more than five feet from the ground, and (iii) placed at locations that are readily visible to any person approaching the property and no more than:

 (a) 100 feet apart on forest land; or (b) 1,000 feet apart on land other than forest land; or (E) the visible presence on the property of a crop grown for human consumption that is under cultivation, in the process of being harvested, or marketable if harvested at the time of entry.
 (3) “Shelter center” has the meaning assigned by Section 51.002, Human Resources Code.
 (4) “Forest land” means land on which the trees are potentially valuable for timber products.
 (5) “Agricultural land” has the meaning assigned by Section 75.001, Civil Practice and Remedies Code.